Privacy Notice – arbnco website

 It applies to the information you provide when using any of our websites, including our mobile apps and any other services we offer (for example, webinars or events).
 These will be referred to as ‘services’ in this notice.

 If we need to modify this notice and that change is significant, we will let you know, usually by email.

-When we say “we” that means arbnco Ltd (company number SC423816) headquartered in Glasgow, UK. arbnco develops disruptive proprietary technology solutions for the built environment through collaboration with world leading research bodies.
+When we say “we”, “us” or “our” that means arbnco Ltd (company number SC423816) headquartered in Glasgow, UK. arbnco develops disruptive proprietary technology solutions for the built environment through collaboration with world leading research bodies.

 How we collect your data

-Information we collect automatically, such as your IP address and website click history.
-Sometimes this is collected via a “cookie”, which is a small text file that’s placed on your computer or mobile device.
+• Information we collect automatically, such as your IP address and website click history.
+This is likely to be collected via a “cookie”, which is a small text file that’s placed on your computer or mobile device.
 A cookie helps analyse web traffic or lets website operators know when you visit a particular site to tailor its operations to your preferences.
-You can choose to reject cookies via your web browser settings, but because these are important some of our services may not work properly or at all.

 We will only process your personal data if:

 • we have an existing contract with you, or

 • we have legitimate interests and they are not overridden by your rights, or